turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/index.md

 }
 ```

-### Collect WAF logs from CloudWatch from a specific log stream
+### Collect logs from a CloudWatch log group with a log stream

 Collect WAF traffic logs for a specific Web ACL in us-east-1 by using an exact log stream name match.